 Pricing strategy

-Purchase the edition that matches the work.
+Choose the edition that fits the work.

 What is being purchased